-Vanilla Coconut Lime Waffles Recipe –

 - 2 tablespoon unsalted butter, melted

-- 1 tablespoon coconut oil or coconut butter, melted*
+- 1 tablespoon coconut oil, or melted coconut butter

 - 3 tablespoons honey